Great Futures Start Here at the Boys & Girls Club!

 - Give 100% everyday to the job and to the kids who are at the Club!

 The Club strives to help all of our Members in the following areas: Academic Success, Good Character & Citizenship and Healthy Lifestyles!
 The following Core Program areas are the guidebook to our daily activities at our location.
-Each and every day staff designs a program schedule that is full of exciting activities for over 450 young people to participate in daily.
+Each and every day staff designs a program schedule that is full of exciting activities.
 All Members receive a snack each day at the Club!

 Sports, Fitness and Recreation: Developing fitness, positive use of leisure time, skills for stress management, appreciation for the environment and social skills.
 Members participate in daily indoor and outdoor sporting activities that teach good sportsmanship and teamwork.